Training Thousands of LoRA Adapters at Once

 This matters because we need to preserve Megatron's sharding semantics in order to properly use multi-LoRA.
 The wrapper should be invisible to the rest of the model: the caller still sees the same (linear_output, bias) structure.

-One awkward systems detail is that existing Megatron-Bridge export paths expect a single adapter named .adapter, while our multi-adapter layer stores multiple adapters under .adapters.
+One awkward systems detail is that existing Megatron-Bridge LoRA parameter export paths expect a single adapter named .adapter, while our multi-adapter layer stores multiple adapters under .adapters.
+Miles uses Megatron-Bridge's export functionality to access the weights for saving checkpoints and weight sync.

-Rather than implement our own export logic, we add a context manager expose_adapter_slot(model, idx) that temporarily exposes a target slot as .adapter.
-This allows us to reuse existing save/load/export code.
+Rather than implement our own export logic, we added a context manager expose_adapter_slot(model, idx) that temporarily exposes a target slot as .adapter.
+While not the most performant approach, it allows us to reuse the existing save, load, and export code paths for now, simplifying implementation.

 module.adapters[idx] -> module.adapter